SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 Note that the possibility of defining a class-side accessor e.g. `defaultLayout` will remain for those who prefer it.

-This new design reflects the dynamic nature of layouts in Spec2, and the fact that you can compose them using presenter instances directly, not forcing you to declare sub-presenters in instance variables upfront and then use their names as it was done in Spec1.0.
+This new design reflects the dynamic nature of layouts in Spec2, and the fact that you can compose them using presenter instances directly, not forcing you to declare subpresenters in instance variables upfront and then use their names as it was done in Spec1.0.
 It is, however, possible that there are cases where you want a layout "template"... so you still can do it.